fasferraz/USIM-https-server/README.md

  }
 ```

-Since this operation needs a context to be mantained with the USIM, We need to establish the connection, and use the same connection for all API calls, instead of a on-demand model, like the original version.
+Since this operation needs a context to be mantained with the USIM, we need to establish the connection, and use the same connection for all API calls, instead of an on-demand model, like the original version.

 That's the reason why I choose to keep the two versions.